jscottbranson/configs/README.md

 	Launch `vim` and run `:PluginInstall`

 ##Editing Configuration Files
-To edit configuration files navigate to the ~/configs directory:
+To edit a configuration file, navigate to the ~/configs directory:

 ```bash
 cd ~/configs/